shubhmjain30/notes/reactjs/reactjs-production-optimization.md

 	return (
 		<ul>
 			{["a", "b", "c"].map((item, index) => (
-				// Using index as key can cause issues with reordering
+				// Using index as key can cause issues with reordering, addition, or deletion
 				<li key={index} style={{ color: "red" }}>
 					{item}
 				</li>